MA Philosophy of Physics

 Visit our programme catalogue for full details of the structure and unit content for our MA in Philosophy of Physics.

-An upper second-class honours degree (or international equivalent) with a minimum average of 65 per cent in physics, mathematics (or a programme with a major component in physics or mathematics, eg natural sciences or joint honours physics/mathematics and philosophy).
+An upper second-class honours degree (or international equivalent) with a minimum average of 65% in physics, mathematics (or a programme with a major component in physics or mathematics, for example natural sciences or joint honours physics/mathematics and philosophy).
 Alternative qualifications can be considered if the relevant skills are demonstrated.

 See international equivalent qualifications on the International Office website.